Jinyifei/MAPPINGS/docs/sphinx/source/index.rst

 shockwaves in the interstellar medium.

 The code is is available on `Bitbucket  <https://bitbucket.org/RalphSutherland/mappings/src/mastercode/>`_

 Issues regarding the code and suggestions for improvement the code regarding the should be reported there.
 We actively encourage other to make use of the code for their own science.
 If anyone has questions about
 whether the code might be useful for a project, we encourage you to contact one of the authors of the code.

-If you make use of *mappings* in your published research we ask that you reference the following papers
+If you make use of *MAPPINGS* in your published research we ask that you reference the following papers

 * Add a more limited set of